typst/packages/packages/preview/charged-ieee/0.1.0/lib.typ

   // The article's paper size.
 Also affects the margins.
   paper-size: "us-letter",

-  // The path to a bibliography file if you want to cite some external
+  // The result of a call to the `bibliography` function or `none`.
-  // works.
-  bibliography-file: none,
+  bibliography: none,

   // The paper's content.
   body